Miminimi234/poly/POLY402_VISUAL_PREVIEW.md

-# 🎨 POLY402 - Visual Preview
+# 🎨 Polysentience - Visual Preview

 ## What You'll See on localhost:3000